The 2023 State of the API survey is open!

 CRUD

 CRUD, which stands for Create, Read, Update, and Delete, refers to a set of basic operations that can be performed on data in a database or other data storage system.
-CRUD operations are most frequently performed with five standard HTTP methods: POST, GET, PUT, PATCH, and DELETE.
+CRUD operations are most frequently performed with five standard HTTP methods: GET, POST, PUT, PATCH, and DELETE.
 CRUD is a fundamental concept in software development and is used to manage data in a wide range of applications, such as content management systems, e-commerce websites, social media platforms, and more.

 The CRUD operations are: